-India is the world’s largest democracy and nearly 1.3 billion citizens.
-The economy is among the top 10 percentile of fastest growing, and over the past 60 years, life expectancy nearly doubled and adult literacy more than quadrupled.
+India is the world’s largest democracy with nearly 1.3 billion citizens.
+The economy is among the top 10 percentile of fastest-growing.
+Over the past 60 years, life expectancy nearly doubled and adult literacy more than quadrupled.

 Between 2005 and 2010, 53 million people were lifted out of poverty.
 But in 2010, 69% still lived on less than US $2 a day, and 33% on less than US $1.25 a day.
 With a national goal of increased shared prosperity (increasing absolute number of people who are socially included, reasonably secure and not poor), means more than lifting people out of poverty.
 Gender inequality is pervasive, and the ratio of girl children to boy children is decreasing.
 Educational attainment is low, and India holds one-third of the world’s illiterate.
 India must overcome enormous structural challenges to sustain a population out of poverty.

-The Hunger Project was established in India in 1984 and currently works across seven states.
-India has a great strength in their constitutionally mandated elected village councils for meeting basic needs, based on ancient traditions of local self-government.
-Pioneering strategies that engage these councils, The Hunger Project mobilises people for self-reliant action, empowering women as key change agents and engaging with local government through one comprehensive strategy, the Panchayati Raj Campaign.
+The Hunger Project India was established in 1984 and currently works across seven states.
+India has a great strength in its constitutionally mandated elected village councils for meeting basic needs, based on ancient traditions of local self-government.
+Pioneering strategies that engage these councils, The Hunger Project mobilises people for self-reliant action, empowering women as key change agents, and engaging with local governments through one comprehensive strategy, the Panchayati Raj Campaign.

-In 1992, the 73rd Amendment to the Indian Constitution mandated that one-third of all seats in panchayats (village councils) be reserved for women, bringing more than one million women into elected office.
+In 1992, the 73rd Amendment to the Indian Constitution mandated that one-third of all seats in village councils be reserved for women, bringing more than one million women into elected office.
 The Hunger Project helps empower these women to become effective and respected leaders in their communities.
-This is accomplished through key interventions in each year of their five year tenures:
+This is accomplished through key interventions each year of their five year tenures: